 ACCT 214—Financial Accounting: 3 credits

-Provides an introduction to the discipline of accounting; the principles of external financial reporting; and the use of general purpose financial statements (balance sheet, income statement and statement of cash flows) in decision making.
+Introduces students to the discipline of accounting and the principles of financial reporting.
 Students will develop a basic understanding of how to use the financial statements to assess the profitability, liquidity and solvency of business entities.
+Students will gain an understanding of how financial statement information is communicated and be exposed to new technology tools to analyze and visualize financial data.

 ACCT 215—Managerial Accounting: 3 credits